SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ## Exercise 2.6 Add UI and AppRouter Module to `mta.yaml`

-The automatic creation of the mta.yaml file added everthing that is needed from CAP side to the mta file, so the service, the database deployer, but also the dependency to the xsuaa and hana service.
+The automatic creation of the `mta.yaml` file added everything that is needed from the CAP side to the `mta.yaml` file: the service, the database deployer and also the dependency to the XSUAA and HANA service.
-Our Fiori elements based UI application, however, is still missing, we need to manually add this module as unfortunately, there is no automation support for this
+Our Fiori elements based UI application, however, is still missing, we need to manually add this module as unfortunately, there is no automation support for this purpose.

 The AppRouter of the previous chapter is also and application, like our CAP service and the UI.
 Like these two, the AppRouter also needs to be deployed, for this we need to add a configuration to the MTA file that we created before.